MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-faq-dependencies-libraries.md

 Currently, updating of apps does not handle the library/dependency chain.
 This work is planned for a future release.
 For now, you need to uninstall and reinstall the library/dependency apps as well.

 ## What are the validation requirements for library apps
 Library apps only get validated technically, but don't go through any type of marketing validation.
+Also, the library apps are expected to be covered by the user scenarios and tests that you submit for the core app.
 The technical requirements are described [here](devenv-checklist-submission.md).

 ## See also